Project Euler Problem 34 Solution

 Solution

-factorionsAt first read this problem appears to describe a boundless search for numbers which sum to the factorial of their digits.
+factorionAt first read this problem appears to describe a boundless search for numbers which sum to the factorial of their digits.
 But, after some quick research, it appears that these type of numbers are referred to as factorions and that only 4 exist: 1, 2, 145 & 40585.
-The problem asks us to ignore 1 & 2 so the answer to this problem should be obvious.
+This problem asks us to ignore 1 & 2 so the answer should be obvious.

 But, let’s write a program anyway to search for factorions.
 As usual, when writing a brute force search algorithm, we must first determine our bounds.
 The lower bound is 10 because single digit candidates are to be ignored.
-The upper bound we discover as follows (from an archived discussion on Wikipedia: Factorion):
+The upper bound we discover as follows (paraphrased from an archived discussion on Wikipedia: Factorion):

 Simple solution

-Having a list of factorials of the numbers 1 through 9 saved having to calculate the factorials of the individual digits each time.
+Having a list of factorials of the numbers 0 through 9 saved having to calculate the factorials of the individual digits each time.

-fact = {'0':1, '1':1, '2':2, '3':6, '4':24, '5':120, '6':720, '7':5040, '8':40320, '9':362880}
+factorial = {'0':1, '1':1, '2':2, '3':6, '4':24, '5':120, '6':720, '7':5040, '8':40320, '9':362880}

 A lambda function calculates the sum of the factorial digits quickly.

-sfd = lambda n: sum(fact[c] for c in str(n))
+sfd = lambda n: sum(factorial[d] for d in str(n))

 Project Euler

-print sum(n for n in range(10, 2000000) if n == sfd(n))
+print (sum(n for n in range(10, 2177283) if is_factorion(n))

 HackerRank

-print sum(i for i in range(10, int(input())) if sfd(i)%i == 0)
+print (sum(i for i in range(10, int(input())) if sfd(i)%i == 0))

 HackerRank version